How to Remove Trihalomethanes From Drinking Water

 Carbon filters are a convenient way to remove trihalomethanes from tap water.
 They use charcoal or activated carbon for filtration and can be installed on taps or used in water pitchers with carbon filters

 Activated charcoal can also be used in your whole house's water filtration system.
 When purchasing a carbon filter, ensure it is certified to remove THMs.

 3. Reverse Osmosis

-Reverse osmosis water filtration systems also work well to remove THMs from water.
-Thereverse osmosis process involves water being pushed through a semipermeable membrane that filters out unwanted particles and contaminants.
-Reverse osmosis removes THMs, lead, chlorine, fluoride, pesticides, chloramine, detergents, etc.
+Reverse osmosis water filtration systems are efficient at removing trihalomethanes from water.
+The reverse osmosis process involves water being pushed under force through a semipermeable membrane that filters out unwanted particles and contaminants.
+Reverse osmosis removes THMs, lead, chlorine, fluoride, pesticides, chloramine, detergents, heavy metals, and organic matter.

 How Do I Know How Many THMs Are in My Water?

 Here are some ways to check for the presence of trihalomethanes in your water supply.